dandersonw/myouji-kenchi/blog-post/blog-post.md

 Furigana alone is not enough to determine the romanization of a name [4], but for our purposes it is sufficient to convert romanizations to furigana.
 An issue arises however,
-in that there is more than one official romanization scheme in active use today, and in practice names are often romanized omitting the marks and accents prescribed by the official schemes.
+in that there are several romanization schemes in active use today, and in practice names are often romanized omitting the marks and accents prescribed by the official schemes.
 We could not find an existing library that could handle converting